obiba/opal-doc/python-user-guide/rest.rst

 Web Services
 ============

-This command is for advanced users wanting to directly access to the REST API of Mica server.
+This command is for advanced users wanting to directly access to the REST API of Opal server.

 .. code-block:: bash

-  mica rest ws <CREDENTIALS> [OPTIONS] [EXTRA]
+  opal rest ws <CREDENTIALS> [OPTIONS] [EXTRA]

 Arguments
 ---------